EMPChief/cs50/Lecture/week4/bignotes.md

 - Computes the length of the C string `str` up to, but not including the terminating null character.
 - Returns the number of characters in the string.

+### scanf
+- scanf is a function used to read formatted input from the standard input (usually the keyboard).
+- Syntax: int scanf(const char *format, ...)
+- Reads data from the standard input and stores it according to the format specified in the format string.
+- The format string can include format specifiers that determine how to interpret the input data.
+Common format specifiers include %d for integers, %f for floating-point numbers, and %s for strings.

 ### Valgrind

 Valgrind is a powerful suite of debugging and profiling tools for Linux and macOS programs.
 It's particularly useful for detecting memory-related errors and memory leaks in C and C++ programs.